SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 ### A quick aside on layers

+I find it fruitful to think about things in terms of layers.
+A thing can have several aspects.
+Thee aspects are distinct but not divided.
+For work, I'm going to look at me, my team, and my organisation as layers.

 At some point in my life I stumbled over [Pace Layering: How Complex Systems Learn and Keep Learning](https://jods.mitpress.mit.edu/pub/issue3-brand/release/2), and found it very compelling.
-Not so much the specific layers, but the framework.
+The framework was what interested me more than the specific layers.

 Reality is processes and fields that collapse into "things."
 We can draw a (fairly arbitrary) line around a group of processes or fields and call it a system.
 We can draw (fairly arbitrary) lines in a system to create layers.
 The layers exist on a spectrum.